processing-r/Processing.R-docs-tools/tutorials/objects/index.md

 Notice that we've now got two ball objects, `b1` and `b2`, and they have different locations.
 This is because most R functions are *pass-by-value*, or, if it helps, "pass-by-copy."
 This means that inside the `move()` function the variable `someball` is effectively a *copy* of what was passed to the function; the function then modifies this copy and returns it.
 (Sidenote: many languages are not pass-by-value, and don't make copies in this way.
 R's Reference Classes operate more similarly to those languages.)

-However, if we want to pretend that we modified the same ball, we can just reassign the `b1` variable:
+If we want to modify the `b1` ball we can reassign the variable from the old ball object to the new one.

 ```
 b1 <- move(b1)